I just picked up the 9th Gen iPad basic model with 64gb storage capacity.

 I suspect the single most important question even for the tech savvy ones will be on redundancy.
 Do you really need one if you are mobile ready with a laptop and a smartphone.

-Well it did keep me away for a while until a specific need surfaced.
+Well it did keep me away from getting the latest model for a while until a specific need surfaced.

 My previous iPad was purchased in 2014 and it served me well over the years.
-However IOS version stopped at 12.5.5 for this model and Apple announced end of support for this model in June 2019.
+However IOS version stopped at 12.5.5 for this model.
+Apple announced end of support for this model in June 2019.
 I however carried on using it, despite its sluggish performance and occasional glitches.

 For the first 5 years it was my main companion on cycle trips to various places as well on flights or even in the office.
 It was also good for Facetime communications with the family.